The ABC’s of Marketing

 Do you know your marketing A.B.C.’s?

-A set of criteria or rules used to rank websites in search results or content on Newsfeeds.
+A set of criteria or rules that search engines use to rank websites in search results or content on Newsfeeds.

 B – Blog